 Ancient Woodland Woods in existence since at least 1600 A.D.

-Suckers (elm) Prolific re-growth from root systems of large elm trees killed by Dutch Elm Disease in the 1970's.

-Pollarding Cyclical removal of re-growth leaving a bare

-trunk usually between 2m and 4m high.

-Crown Reduction Process of reducing the area of the branch

-structure of a tree usually between 10% and
+Suckers (elm) trees killed by Prolific re-growth from root systems of large elm Dutch Elm Disease in the 1970's.
+Pollarding trunk u Cyclical removal of re-growth leaving a bare south sually between 2m and 4m high.
+Crown Reduction structure of a t Process of reducing the area of the branch tree usually between 10% and 30)%.
 Aphids Greenfly and blackfly.

-Glacial Drift Material left by melting glaciers which is now

-part of the soil structure.

-Alluvium Material laid down by rivers which is now part
+Glacial Drift part of the soil Material left by melting glaciers which is now structure.
+Alluvium of the soil stru Material laid down by rivers which is now part cture.

-of the soil structure.

 Whip A small tree usually 1 to 3 years old.